 When PC reboots, reinstall some other networking or VPN Client again.
-After this, you have to reconnect your device to wireless network manually using valid passcode.
+After this, you have to reconnect your device to the wireless network manually using a valid passcode.

 4. Update network adapter driver

-Sometime outdated network driver which design for older Windows like 7 or 8.1 also responsible for occurring slow speed and not connecting trouble in your system.
+Sometimes outdated network drivers which design for older Windows like 7 or 8.1 also responsible for occurring slow speed and not connecting trouble in your system.
 To shut this out, download the latest driver and install the same in your system.
-To perform this follow below described step wise procedure:
+To perform this follow below described step-wise procedure:

-Press Window key and X jointly and and select Device Manager from the list.
+Press Window key and X jointly and select Device Manager from the list.

 In open window Expand Network adapters services and locate your Wi-Fi adapter.

-Once found, Right click on it and choose Update Driver form context menu.
+Once found, right-click on it and choose Update Driver from the context menu.

-Now hit Search automatically for updated driver software to and wait few seconds until it find out online.
+Now hit Search automatically for updated driver software to and wait few seconds until it finds out online.

-After that follow onscreen instruction to download and install the latest driver.
+After that follow the onscreen instruction to download and install the latest driver.

 When it is finished, you might able to connect your system online and work with internet without having any issue.